 The advantage to a lease-option is that the owner can quickly have someone take over the responsibility for making their mortgage payments without having to transfer title or provide financing.
 The property may also sell for a premium price because the seller can set the price at the home’s estimated future value and not just the present value.

-The disadvantages to a lease option are that the owner is not selling, but instead they are a landlord and thus still have some maintenance responsibilities.
+The disadvantages to a lease option (besides the legality of it or not) are that the owner is not selling, but instead they are a landlord and thus still have some maintenance responsibilities.
 Additionally, there is no guarantee that the buyer will ever exercise their option to buy or will be able to qualify for a loan when the time comes for them to buy.
 In fact there is no guarantee that the property will be worth the option price in the future and/or that a lender would provide a loan at that price to a qualified buyer.
 Finally, because the tenant is a renter and not an owner, they may not maintain the property as well as a buyer would, in which case maintenance expenses could be significant.